drduh/YubiKey-Guide/README.md

 `NetworkManager` should be the only listening service on port 68/udp to obtain a DHCP lease (and 58/icmp6 if you have IPv6).

-If you want to look at every process's command line arguments you can use `ps axjf`.
-This prints a process tree which may have a large number of lines but should be easy to read on a live image or fresh install.
+To examine a process's command line arguments, use `ps axjf` to print a process tree.

 ```bash
 # Dump network state information